 HIIT: A Go-To Solution for Lack of Time

 You may notice we have some HIIT workouts you can do right here in this post.
 If you first want to try a group fitness HIIT class, see if your gym offers HIIT workouts.
-If you want to get familiar with HIIT before joining a class, or if you want the ease of doing HIIT workouts at home, I have a free 10-Minute Tabata HIIT workout and a full HIIT program on Get Healthy U TV.
+If you want to get familiar with HIIT before joining a class, or if you want the ease of doing HIIT workouts at home, I have a free 10-Minute Tabata HIIT workout and a full HIIT program.
 Select from any of the seven fun classes and fire up your metabolism.
 Keep in mind, quicker doesn’t mean easier—we are talking about high-intensity here and that means a sweaty, heart-pumping, challenging workout where you push yourself!
 CHALLENGE TO CHANGE, I always say!